 2-4.
 JOINT MEETING.
-AQP begins with a letter from the applicant, to the principal operations inspector (POI), a duplicate copy of which is forwarded to the FAA manager of the

-Voluntary Safety Programs (VSP) Branch, AFS-230, stating their intent to develop an AQP.
-The FAA VSP manager will discuss the applicant's plans with the POI.
-The FAA VSP manager will respond to the certificate holder, through the POI, with a Letter of Acknowledgment requesting a meeting with representatives of the certificate holder, the FAA VSP manager, and the certificate holding district office's (CHDO) inspectors responsible for oversight.
-The CHDO inspectors should include the POI or the inspector assigned to be the point of contact for AQP development.
-If the applicant is a training center, a Training Center Program Manager (TCPM) would represent the CHDO.
+AQP begins with a letter from the applicant, to the Principal Operations Inspector (POI), a duplicate copy of which is forwarded to the FAA manager of the appropriate Safety Standards office stating their intent to develop an AQP.
+The appropriate Safety Standards office manager will discuss the applicant's plans with the POI.
+The appropriate Safety Standards office manager will respond to the certificate holder, through the POI, with a Letter of Acknowledgment requesting a meeting with representatives of the certificate holder, the appropriate Safety Standards office manager, and the responsible Flight Standards office inspectors responsible for oversight.
+The inspectors should include the POI or the inspector assigned to be the point of contact for AQP development.
+If the applicant is a training center, a Training Center Program Manager (TCPM) would represent the responsible Flight Standards office.
 The focus of this meeting is to ensure that all parties understand AQP, specifically the responsibilities and the commitment needed to complete the project.
 Discussions will include the anticipated benefits of AQP, AQP entry and exit strategies, the development process requirements, possible problem areas, and available tools.
-Notification of entry into AQP Phase I, Application Development, will be by letter from the FAA VSP manager to the applicant through the POI.
+Notification of entry into AQP Phase I, Application Development, will be by letter from the appropriate Safety Standards office manager to the applicant through the POI.

 - 2-5.
 THE AQP APPLICATION.
 The purpose of the application is to provide an overview of the applicant's plan for developing an AQP for all of its fleets, instructors and evaluators, and for non-fleet specific curriculum (i.e., indoctrination).
-The application is submitted once and is updated as information in the application warrants changing (e.g., a change in the schedule, adding new aircraft, initiating flight attendant or dispatcher AQP programs, etc.).
+The application is submitted once and is updated as information in the application warrants changing (e.g., a change in the schedule, adding new aircraft, initiating flight attendant (F/A) or dispatcher AQP programs, etc.).
 To establish the applicant's intent and approach for developing an AQP, the application should address thoroughly the following topics: - a.
 Letter of Application (See Appendix 2).
 The letter should clearly state the certificate holder's intent to develop, implement, and operate an AQP. - b.
 Data Collection, Submission and Analysis Reporting.
 The AQP applicant must acknowledge their understanding and acceptance of the AQP Performance Data requirements as defined in Chapter 8 of this advisory circular (AC). - c.
 Operating Environment Description.
 Applicants should describe their operating environment, including the general physical environmental factors expected to be encountered in operations.
-Environmental factors are critical to development of line operational simulation (LOS) scenarios and meaningful proficiency objectives.
-Environmental factors include: - (1) Weather norms and extremes. - (2) Normal, abnormal and emergency equipment operation. - (3) Geographic areas of operations. - d.
+Environmental factors are critical to development of Line-Operational Simulation (LOS) scenarios and meaningful proficiency objectives.
+Environmental factors include: - (1) Weather norms and extremes. - (2) Normal, abnormal, and emergency equipment operation. - (3) Geographic areas of operations. - d.
 Training Equipment Description and Location.
 The application should describe the training equipment, its location, and the organization responsible for its security and maintenance.
 If the type of training equipment for the AQP is not known at the time the application is submitted, the application will be updated when the training equipment requirements are identified.
 The FAA identification number assigned by the National Simulator Program manager and the level of qualification identifies flight simulators and/or flight training devices.
 Other training devices will be listed and if qualification is required, the applicant should state when it intends to submit a test guide and a request for equipment qualification.